apdahlen/Sverdrup-Collected-Writings-2nd-Volume/README.md

 * texts related to mission, witness, and ecclesial freedom
 * reflections arising from the transition from state church to free church

-Each chapter or document will be accompanied by its own README or header explaining its source, date, historical context, and translation approach.

 ---